The FNC European Masters 2018

 How it works:

-- The FNC European Masters 2018 will be held at the end of November, in Berlin, Germany.
+- The FNC European Masters 2018 will be held on the 24th of November, in Berlin, Germany.

 - The 2018 Race Rankings will determine qualification, with the top 9 on Monday 5th November 2018 invited to take part, plus one wildcard invite.